codahale/veil-go/README.md

 _indistinguishable_ signatures (i.e., signatures which do not reveal anything about the signing key or signed message) and when encrypted with an unrelated key (i.e. by `veil.mres`) are _pseudorandom_ (i.e. indistinguishable from random noise).

+#### `veil.wots`

+`veil.wots` implements a Winternitz one-time signature scheme.
+It creates keys and signatures with a cost/size tradeoff of 8 bits and a block size of 256 bits.

 ## License